ziyoung/better-wilcom-docs/wilcom-docs/Applied/mixed/Digitize_boring_holes.md

 ## To digitize the boring hole...

-1Ensure Penetrations is on.
+1. Ensure Penetrations is on.

-2Open the Stitch List to visualize what is happening at the stitch level.
+2. Open the Stitch List to visualize what is happening at the stitch level.

-3Click the Run icon and digitize a stabilizing run around the borer hole.
+3. Click the Run icon and digitize a stabilizing run around the borer hole.
 This helps prevent the fabric from tearing.

 ![mixed00030.png](assets/mixed00030.png)

-4Click the Borers icon.
+4. Click the Borers icon.
 A [machine function](../../glossary/glossary) is inserted to indicate the change from stitching to boring.

-5Using the Run tool, digitize cutting lines.
+5. Using the Run tool, digitize cutting lines.
 For a round hole, two intersecting lines are sufficient.
 For an oval hole, digitize a single cutting line.

 Diamond shapes represent borer cuts on the fabric.
 Size indicates depth of cut.
 They do not appear in TrueView™.